JanLechowskiTheFirst/SpringBoot/README.md

 # SpringBoot
 My first SpringBoot app.

-Servlet is based on SpringBoot, Maven, JPA, Thymeleafe.
+Servlet is based on SpringBoot, Maven, JPA, Hibernate, Thymeleaf.

 Aplication's role is to enable sign in or sign up, depending on whether that user entity existance in the DB.